jyn514/jyn514.github.io/content/tokens-too-cheap-to-meter.md

 - Engines are about 1.4x as energy-efficient per-token.

 If we stop looking at raw token cost and consider other benchmarks, we see other kinds of improvements:
-- New architectures allow fitting 5x or more tokens in the same amount of RAM.
+- New architectures allow fitting 5x or more tokens in the same amount of RAM, allowing more intelligent models to be run locally.
-- Specialized models such as Jev allow decreasing the cost by another 1-2 *orders of magnitude*.
+- Specialized models such as Jev and Laya allow decreasing the cost by another 1-2 *orders of magnitude*.

 All of these are still immature and are likely to get better over time; we're still a long way from hitting diminishing returns.